-Among parameters which related to Japanese word-wrapping process (kinsoku shori), jaxspmode, alxspmode, prebreakpenalty, postbreakpenalty and kcatcode are stored by each character codes. ...
+Among parameters which related to Japanese word-wrapping process (kinsoku shori), jaxspmode, alxspmode, prebreakpenalty, postbreakpenalty and kcatcode are stored by each character codes.

+OpenType font features are ignored in these parameters.
 For example, a fullwidth katakana " $\mathcal{T}$ " on line 10 in the below input is replaced to its halfwidth variant " $\mathcal{T}$ ", by hwid feature.
 However, the penalty inserted after it is 10 which is the postbreakpenalty of " $\mathcal{T}$ ", not 20.